brandonhuddle/GULC/docs/syntax/04 StructsAndClasses.md

 Structs and classes are almost identical how they act in C++ with the notably difference being no multiple inheritance of other structs and `immut` by default for functions.

+The other notable difference between C++ and Ghoul classes is that `struct` does NOT store its type for RTTI. `class` is always polymorphic (`virtual deinit` always) and will always store the type of class in its `vtable`.

 Unlike Rust, Ghoul does support inheritance though it is recommended to be used sparingly.
 Not all situations need to have inheritance and it is recommended to use `trait` in nearly all situations inheritance would be used instead.

 The main reason inheritance is still supported is because no one paradigm fits all.
 While it can be overused, competent developers can use it to make libraries that are much easier to write, maintain, and read for SOME problems.

-Multiple inheritance is not supported due to complexity, basic problems caused by it, and the general fact that from my own experience the use of `trait` will cover 99.99% of all situations that multiple inheritance would have been used for.
+Multiple inheritance is not supported due to complexity, basic problems caused by it, and because `trait` should cover nearly all use cases of MI.

 #### Examples